-Pregnancy and diabetes presents unique challenges.
+Together, pregnancy and diabetes present unique challenges.
 Consider the goal — tight blood sugar control — and what you can do to achieve it.By Mayo Clinic Staff

 When you have diabetes — either type 1 or type 2 — pregnancy presents unique challenges.
 Naturally, you're concerned about the effect diabetes might have on your health and your baby's health.
 There's much you can do to promote a healthy pregnancy, however.
 Here's what you need to know about pregnancy and diabetes — and delivering a healthy baby.

-Your diabetes health care team likely includes an endocrinologist or other diabetes specialist, a diabetes educator and a registered dietitian.
+Your diabetes health care team likely includes an endocrinologist or other diabetes specialist, a diabetes educator, and a registered dietitian.
 As your pregnancy progresses, your health care team can help you manage your blood sugar level and adjust your diabetes treatment plan as needed.

 - A pediatrician.
 You might also want to establish a relationship with the doctor who will care for your baby after he or she is born.